-According to the U.S. Department of Labor, more than 4.5 million people voluntarily left their jobs in last year (November 2021), up from 4.2 million in October 2021 and the highest in the 20 years the government has kept track.
-The so-called "Great Resignation" showed that several job sectors experienced high turnover rates during the pandemic, leisure and hospitality top the list.
+According to the U.S. Department of Labor, more than 4.5 million people voluntarily left their jobs in November 2021, a record, up from 4.2 million in October 2021 and the highest in the 20 years the government has kept track of.
+The so-called "Great Resignation" shows that several job sectors experienced high turnover rates during the pandemic, leisure and hospitality top the list.
 Trade industries, transportation and utilities, professional services, and retail round out the top five.
 Many employers transitioned to a remote work-fromhome or hybrid workforce.
-The increased flexibility, among other factors, created competition for workers now seeking better pay, fewer hours, and nonfinancial benefits like more favorable work-life balance and the ability to conduct their work wherever there's an internet connection.
+The increased flexibility, among other factors, created competition for workers now seeking better pay, fewer hours, and nonfinancial benefits like more favorable work-life balance, and the ability to conduct their work from wherever there's an internet connection.